 Therefore you have two broad approaches to fitness marketing.
 Firstly you can make clients feel the pain of their problem.
 The idea here is that they feel so bad that they’re compelled to buy a product or service that’ll remove the pain and solve their problem.

-Some gyms teach this approach to their membership sales staff… They emphasise the pain by saying things like “well if you don’t sign up then it’s likely you’ll gain more weight, and then it’ll be even harder to turn your health around”.
+Many gym advertising campaigns take this approach and also teach it to their sales staff… Some emphasise the pain by saying things like “well if you don’t sign up then it’s likely you’ll gain more weight, and then it’ll be even harder to turn your health around”.

 But for us, it feels a little mean – it’s like rubbing salt into the wound in order to sell medical help.
 It may motivate them initially, but will they keep going?
 And do we really want to make people feel bad about themselves, just to earn a bit more money?

 We think fitness marketing should inspire people, not prey on their insecurities.

 Which brings us to the second approach – tap into their need for pleasure and position fitness as enjoyable.

 Most people want confidence, motivation, and a long, healthy life.
 They want to feel strong, capable, and part of a community.
 They want to have fun, de-stress, and feel a sense of accomplishment.
 So let’s inspire people by focusing on these positive aspects in our gym marketing campaigns.50 Fitness Marketing Templates